Which of Hawaiʻi’s native trees are you? Take the quiz

-In searching for people to talk to about the ulu trees that once defined Lāhainā, KHON2.com found anyone who would discuss the subject with us.
+In searching for people to talk to about the ulu trees that once defined Lāhainā, KHON2.com couldn’t find anyone who would discuss the subject with us.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You